Initial version October, 1981

 1. Research and publication ethics

-For human research, the study should follow the Declaration of Helsinki, available at http://www.wma.net.
+For human research, the study should follow the Declaration of Helsinki, available from https://www.wma.net/what-we-do/medical-ethics/declaration-of-helsinki/.
 For animal studies, the authors should indicate how they minimized pain or discomfort to the animals in keeping with The Institutional Guide for the Care and Use of Laboratory Animals.

 Approval from the Institutional Review Board (IRB) is required for clinical research.
-Clinical trials should be registered with a primary national clinical trial registration site, such as the Korea Clinical Research Information Service (CRiS), available at http://cris.cdc.go.kr or other sites accredited by the World Health Organization (WHO) or the International Committee of Medical Journal Editors and the registration number should be cited in the Abstract.
+Clinical trials should be registered with a primary national clinical trial registration site, such as the registry sponsored by the United States National Library of Medicine (https://clinicaltrials.gov), or the Korea Clinical Research Information Service (CRS), available from http://cris.nih.go.kr or other sites accredited by the World Health Organization (WHO) or the International Committee of Medical Journal Editors and the registration number should be cited in the Abstract.

-Regarding policies on research and publication ethics that are not stated in these instructions, The Good Publication Practice Guidelines for Medical Journals, available at http://kamje.or.kr/publishing_ethics.html, or the guidelines on Good Publication, available at http://www.publicationethics.org.uk/, can be applied.
+Regarding policies on research and publication ethics that are not stated in these instructions, the guidelines of the Committee on Publication Ethics (COPE) available from https://www.publicationethics.org/ can be applied.

 2. Publication types